School Highlights

 What is Baptist Health System School of Health Professions's ranking?

-Baptist Health System School of Health Professions ranks among the top 20% of community college in Texas for: Highest graduate earnings (10 years post graduation) and Highest completion rates.
+Baptist Health System School of Health Professions ranks among the top 20% of community college in Texas for: Diversity in US community colleges.

 Recent Articles